You can use oidentd to spoof ident replies so that they match idents configured within ZNC.

 allow spoof

-# Use this if ZNC needs to spoof local user names
+# Add the next line if ZNC needs to

 allow spoof_all